 At Salt Blade we believe in direct support of sustainable farming practices.
 All of the meat we use comes from Olsen Farms in Colville, WA.
 In addition to growing the finest potatoes in the Northwest, the Olsen family raises Berkshire, Duroc, and Tamworth pigs that feed on the barley that grows abundantly on their land.
 They also keep a herd of 100% grass fed cows.
-Though not certified organic, they use only organic practices (we're not big fans of placing the burden of the organic certification process on small family farmers that are already greatly overworked.)
+Though not certified organic, they use only organic practices.

 Once the meat arrives in Seattle we aggressively lean it out and grind it.
 We then gently mix it with the carefully measured spices, fresh ingredients, and curing salts.
 We hand stuff and hand link the salamis, as has been done for centuries.
 Fermentation takes place in a carefully controlled environment before the dry curing finishes in our curing chamber.

 Salt Blade was founded in 2013 by former software engineer Bob Blade.
 In the late 2000s, after working in IT for more than 10 years, Bob decided to leave the profession indefinitely in search of a more meaningful calling.
 With the support of his wife, he took the time to travel and to read books on all topics food-related.
 He didn't know what he would approach as his newest venture, but after 20 years of passionate cooking he knew he wanted to find something that involved the culinary arts.

 He spent the next year researching the global issues facing farming and our food chain.
 He started buying whole animals through Craigslist to avoid consuming high-density feed lot meats.
 And, as he had always done, he cooked extensively.